jhancock532/Everyday/README.md

 # Introduction
 Hello, I'm James Hancock, a computer science and innovation student studying at the University of Bristol.

-This website is a long list of all the daily web development projects I've completed since the 1st of January, 2019.
+This website is a list of all the daily web development projects I've completed since the 1st of January, 2019.
 The projects completed vary considerably in nature, from experiments with [p5.js](https://p5js.org/), [Bootstrap 4](https://getbootstrap.com/), and [jQuery](https://jquery.com/).
-I've been studying the fundamental concepts of JavaScript recently.
+I've been studying the fundamentals of JavaScript recently.

-What you see here is not a portfolio of polished, final products, but a long-term journey, a learning process filled with ups and downs.
-This website is part code, part blog, so be warned about rambling writing.
-My [CodePen profile](https://codepen.io/jhancock532/#) features some of the work I'm most proud of.
+What you see here is not a portfolio of polished, final products, more of a long-term journey, a learning process filled with ups and downs.
+This website is part code, part blog, so be warned about rambling reflections.

 To read more of the inspiration that started this process and the inital strategy I followed, [click here](#inspiration-and-strategy).
 Part of this strategy was performing weekly reflections on what I'd done that week.
 You can find a direct link to these reflections below.

 - [Week One Reflection](#week-one-reflection)
 - [Week Two Reflection](#week-two-reflection)
 - [Week Three Reflection](#week-three-reflection)

+## Day 23 - Learning JavaScript 4

+I started reading from the beginning of the [javascript.info](http://javascript.info/) tutorial, and made it to the section on [types](http://javascript.info/types).
+I've learned some useful fundamentals of the JavaSript language that I had never known before, as well as a killer keyboard shortcut to comment out code.

+My notes can be found [here](https://codepen.io/jhancock532/pen/rPaQXz).

+### Key Learning Points
+- CoffeeScript, TypeScript, Dart are languages built on JavaScript that get transpiled to JavaScript.
+- Press Shift + Enter to enter multiple lines of JavaScript into the FireFox console.
+- ```<script type="" language="" ...>``` <-- These tags aren't necessary.
+- Add `"use strict";` at the top of your code.
+- The console object has a lot more functions than just log.
+- The keyboard shortcut, crtl + / auto comments out lines of code (add shift for multiline).
+- Hardcoded constants should be written in uppercase with underscores for spaces.
+- Dynamically typed just means that variables can hold different types of input.
+- Numbers include ints, floating point, `Infinity`, `-Infinity` and `NaN`.

 # Week Three Reflection
 Ok, coming to do this a day late, but no real harm done.